timothyrubin/python_gclda/README.md

 ## Summary of python_gclda package

+The repository consists of:

-This repository consists of two python classes (contained within the subdirectory 'python_gclda/python_gclda_package'), several scripts that illustrate how to uses these classes to train and export a gcLDA model (contained within the subdirectory 'python_gclda/'), and formatted versions of the Neurosynth dataset that the model can be applied to (contained within the subdirectory 'python_gclda/datasets/neurosynth').
+1 - two python classes (contained within the subdirectory 'python_gclda/python_gclda_package'), 2 - several scripts and a tutorial that illustrate how to uses these classes to train and export a gcLDA model (contained within the subdirectory 'python_gclda/examples')
+3 - formatted versions of the Neurosynth dataset that can be used to train a gclda model (contained within the subdirectory 'python_gclda/datasets/neurosynth')
+4 - some examples of results from trained gclda models under different parameter settings (contained within subdirectories of 'python_gclda/example_results').

 ## Dataset formatting